Planning a trip to Australia, but not sure where to start with the preparations for your dream vacation? This article is for you!

 In the end, we chose nature destinations and limited city visits to just two days in Sydney and one in Melbourne.
 Wildlife is one of the most important factors for us when traveling with kids, and so we added Kangaroo Island, Tasmania, and some other locations to our itinerary.

 You are the one who knows your family and their interests best.
-So make sure that your Australia trip is fun for everybody!
+So make sure that your Australia vacation is fun for everybody!

 2. What is the best time to travel to Australia?